 With a solid and successful foundation in place at schoolboy level, Killoe Minor Club was about to undergo their most successful period yet as a series of talented teams swept all before them.
 In 2000 the minor team (amalgamated with Sean Connolly’s as Camlin Rovers) reached the championship final and retained the Division 2 League.
 The main success that year was the all-conquering U-14 team who completed the historic treble of league, championship and feile with some emphatic victories along the way.
 The league and championship would be retained the following year.

-Killoe were now regularly involved in the shakeup for honours winning Juvenile Leagues in 2002 and 2005, a Minor League in 2004 and bridging a 15 year gap the following year winning the Minor Championship over neighbours Clonguish by 2-11 to 2-7.
-Seven members of that squad would go onto win the 2012 Senior Championship.
+Killoe were now regularly involved in the shakeup for honours winning Juvenile Leagues in 2002 and 2005, a Minor League in 2004 and in 2005 Killoe won the Minor Championship with victory over neighbours Clonguish by 2-11 to 2-7, the first Minor Championship title by a solely Killoe team since 1936 (the 1978, 1985 & 1990 titles were as Killoe Region, amalgamated with neighbouring clubs).
+It is worth noting that seven members of that Minor Championship winning squad would go onto win the 2012 Senior Championship.

 The latter half of the decade saw an explosion of titles as Killoe emerged alongside Northern Gaels and St Vincent’s as the foremost clubs in the county.
 The Juvenile team won back to back league and championship titles in 2007 and 2008.
 The U-14’s would also achieve similar double success in 2008 and 2009.
 The Minor team reached both league and championship finals in 2008 losing both to Northern Gaels.
 The following year in 2009 they made amends with a comprehensive 2-14 to 0-11 win over St Vincent’s in the championship final.
 Man of the match Mark Hughes scored a whopping 10 points while Patrick Thompson bagged both goals.